RajiwadeChay/devTinder/homework.md

 - Set the expiray of JWT token and cookies to 7 days
 - Create userSchema method to getJWT()
 - Create userSchema method to validatePassword(passwordInputByUser)

+# EPISODE 11

+- Explore tinder APIs
+- Create a list all API you can think of in DevTinder
+- Group multiple routes under respective routers